rbodedev/library-catalog/README.md

     5. LIST: Using the list command displays the entire libary catalog.

+    6. SAVE: This option saves the current library catalog with quantity available.

-    6. EXIT: entering exit will exit the libary management system.
+    7. EXIT: entering exit will exit the libary management system.